Developing a property with a heritage overlay

 - Remove, destroy or lop a tree if the schedule to the overlay identifies the heritage place as one where tree controls apply.

-Before you develop or demolish property in a heritage overlay, meet with Council's heritage adviser first.
-The heritage adviser can tell you what parts of your property should be protected.
+Before you develop or demolish property in a heritage overlay you should seek advice from Council's Heritage Advisor.
+The heritage advisor can tell you what parts of your property should be protected.

 This service is free.